remotethings/tracking-api-csharp/lib/docs/UserApi.md

 <a name="userprototypefindbyidgeofences"></a>
 # **UserPrototypeFindByIdGeofences**
-> Geofence UserPrototypeFindByIdGeofences (decimal? fk, string id)
+> Geofence UserPrototypeFindByIdGeofences (string id, decimal? fk)

 Find a related item by id for geofences.